drounce/PyGEM/docs/calibration_options.md

 ```{note}
 The run_calibration_frontalablation.py script is hard-coded with True/False options so one must manually go into the script and adjust the options.
 ```

+## Ice Viscocity Parameter
+The ice viscocity parameter will affect the ice thickness inversion and dynamical evolution of the glacier.
+The ice viscocity parameter is currently calibrated such that the volume of ice at the regional scale is consistent with the regional ice volumes from [Farinotti et al. (2019)](https://www.nature.com/articles/s41561-019-0300-3).